 Do they work?

 Despite the pandemic, nearly four in five (78%) of consumers in Singapore are expected to shop for the holidays according to a 2020 Visa Back to Business Study.
-A survey conducted by Nielson US to study the intentions behind holiday gift spending intentions found that consumers are discerning when spending.
-This means even though consumer confidence is not shaken, they are expecting to take full advantage of flash deals, steep discounts or limited offers that they deem worthy.
+A survey conducted by Nielson US studying the intentions behind holiday gift spending found that consumers are discerning when spending.
+This means even though consumer confidence is not shaken, they're expecting to take full advantage of flash deals, steep discounts, or limited offers that they deem worthy.

 So, how do companies make full use of the Lunar New Year calendar?

 Traditionally, Lunar New Year lasts for 15 days, with each day tied to a unique cultural significance.
 Due to the recent pandemic, these practices had to be improvised.
 Companies made full use of the celebratory period to push their marketing agendas.
-Common tactics could look something like extending their sales period, increasing the time frame for the ‘offer’ deals or even clearing their limited edition stocks that are sold exclusively for the season.
+Common tactics could look like extending their sales period, increasing the time frame for the ‘offer’ deals, or even clearing their limited edition stocks that were exclusive to the season.

 The History of Lunar New Year Marketing in Singapore

-Back in the days, many companies opted to promote their products and services directly (and even hard selling) through product placements in festive family films.
+Back in the day, many companies opted to promote their products and services directly (some even hard selling) through product placements in festive family films.
 Take a look at the numerous brand insertions in ‘Ah Boys to Men franchise’, blatantly weaving in the likes of StarHub, Toast Box Coffee, Bee Cheng Hiang into the storyline.

-Besides the mode of reaching out to consumers, marketers are also becoming smarter in understanding consumer behaviour.
-Product placements these days are a lot more muted and subtle, showing a product or service’s uniqueness more than saying them out blatantly.
-Marketers are also able to think about how to tap into consumer emotions they can best exploit in order to reap the best sales outcomes.
+Besides reaching out to consumers, marketers are also becoming smarter in understanding consumer behaviour.
+Product placements these days are a lot more muted and subtle, showing a product or service’s uniqueness rather than sharing them explicitly.
+Marketers are also able to tap into the consumer emotions that they can exploit best to reap the best sales outcomes.

 Why does festive marketing work?